chris1111/Clover-ESP-Legacy/README.md

 USAGE:
 - Install the package to macOS USB Install Media, Install macOS then Install the Package to the macOS SSD to make it bootable without USB.

+- After Post Install to the SSD go to /Library/Application Support/CloverLogoutHook ➢ Open Usage.txt